 Understanding Set-Point Theory: Exploring Weight Regulation

-Set-Point Theory suggests that our bodies have a natural weight range where they function optimally.
+What is Set Point Theory?
+Set-point Theory is a theory that suggests our bodies have a natural weight range where they function optimally.
 This concept is crucial in understanding how factors like genetics, diet history, hormonal changes, and aging influence our body weight.
 As dietitians, we delve into how this theory impacts our approach to nutrition and health.

 Weight gain comes from decreased intake and weight maintenance happens from adequate intake.
 Representation of set-point theory